gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Can access as a set of directories, a set of files or a file tree
     - Allow individual files to be added
     - Allow custom file extensions to be specified
-- Source sets are children of components
-    - Only add source sets for supported languages to the children of native components
-- Language source sets should filter files with a given set of extensions: C/C++/windows-res/assembler/Objective-C/Objective-C++/header
 - A source set may have its own dependencies, visible only to the source set
-- A native component has a shared headers source set with its own dependencies, visible to all source sets of the component
-- A library component has an API, defaults to the shared headers
 - When compiling, only the API of dependencies should be visible
 - AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
-- Add source sets only to a component, have some way to describe how to include/exclude a source set
 - Some conventional location for OS specific source for a component
 - Allow encoding to specified on a source set, with default values as per java sources